Income & Expenses

 - The agreement designates part of each payment towards an equity interest that you will receive in the property.

-- The amount you pay to use the property for a short time is a large part of the amount you would pay to get title to the property.
+- The amount you must pay to use the property for a short time is an inordinately large part of the amount you would pay to get title to the property.

 - You pay much more than the current fair rental value for the property.